Canon SL2 vs Sony A6000

 Body comparison: Canon SL2 vs Sony A6000

 The side-by-side display below illustrates the physical size and weight of the Canon SL2 and the Sony A6000.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL2 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably smaller (29 percent) than the Canon SL2.
 Moreover, the A6000 is markedly lighter (24 percent) than the SL2.
 In this context, it is worth noting that neither the SL2 nor the A6000 are weather-sealed.